 So we perceive that something of global significance is happening in Judea and Samaria.
 And we can confidently propose what that is.
 A flag is being raised, and a shofar being blown.
 The blowing of the shofar, even today, is indicative of victorious outcomes in Israel.
 For example, the shofar was blown in Jerusalem during the Six Day War in 1967 at the triumphal declaration of "The Temple Mount is in our hands!"

-This leads to the fantastic conclusion that the other detailed prophecies of Scripture regarding that land of Judea and Samaria are coming to fruition in this context, most specifically, Ezekiel 36.
+This leads to the fantastic conclusion that the other detailed prophecies of Scripture regarding that land of Judea and Samaria are coming to fruition in this context, most specifically, Ezekiel 35 and 36.
 The enemies of Israel who have been attempting to usurp that land have been vanquished.
 The shofar of victory is being blown, and the flag of Israel is being raised on the hills of Judea and Samaria.
 "O mountains of Israel, I will bring people to live on you once again.
 I will make you even more prosperous than you were before.
 Then you will know that I am the LORD."
 (Ezekiel 36:11 NLT) (See also the Ezekiel 36 commentary They Arrogated My Land)

 With that focal event in mind, let us examine the chapter verse-by-verse from the beginning.
 The broader context of Isaiah 14-17 contains some scenes that may take place in the relatively near future, and the following chapter 19 also contains prophecies not yet fulfilled.
 This reinforces the notion that Isaiah 18 is yet future.